Is Juneteenth a Paid Holiday? Should Your Business Offer It?

 Be cautious about being overly rigid with your holiday policy.
 Whenever possible, make reasonable accommodations to allow employees to take time off to not only show you care about them but to also avoid claims of discrimination.

-Keep in mind that you may need to pay employees on a different day other than Juneteenth, as banks will be closed for the federal holiday.
+Keep in mind that you may need to pay employees on a different day other than Juneteenth, as banks will be closed for the federal holiday, similar to Veterans Day or Memorial Day.

 stratus hr can help with all the official state holiday laws and more.